aarsonline/aarsonline.github.io/class1/ile/README.md

 ## Clinical significance

 Certain bacteria, such as *Staphylococcus aureus*, have an abnormal GxHH sequence profile in place of the standard HxGH motif in IleRS-2, promoting antibiotic resistance (Brkic et al. 2023).

+Recessive mutations in the human gene IARS2 encoding the mitochondrial IleRS cause Leigh syndrome or a phenotype including cataracts, growth hormone deficiency with short stature, partial sensorineural deafness, and peripheral neuropathy (firstly reported in Schwartzentruber et al. 2014).